metrics-lab/metrics-lab.github.io/_pages/newmsm_guide.md

  - `--excl` tells MSM to ignore an 'exclusion' region; defined by thresholding (the intensity range provided by the cut threshold below)
  - `--cutthr` controls the exclusion region, which is defined for all intensities between a certain intensity range.
 It needs two values as upper and lower thresholds for defining cut vertices.
 As it is usually used to mask the cut on the medial wall (which is zero valued) these values are typically `--cutthr=0,0.0001`
  - `--IN` used to normalize the intensity range of the target to that of the input data using histogram matching
- - `--VN` used to variance normalize data the input and target featuresets
+ - `--VN` used to variance normalize input data across all channels
  - `--regoption` used to set the regulariser.
-Default is strain based regularisation.
-Set this value to 3 for typical MSM and 5 for anatomical MSM.
+Only strain based regularisation is available.
+Set this value to 3 for typical and groupwise MSM and 5 for anatomical MSM.
  - `--dopt` used to select optimiser.
-Possible values are `FastPD`, `HOCR`.
+Possible values are `FastPD` or `HOCR`.
 As an experimental feature, `MCMC` can be selected.
  - `--triclique` option to calculate correlation on mesh face triangle patches instead of circular patches around a CP grid vertex.
  - `--shearmod` shear modulus.
-See regularisation section.
+See regularisation section in 2018 NeurImage paper.
  - `--bulkmod` bulk modulus.
-See regularisation section.
+See regularisation section in 2018 NeurImage paper.
  - `--k_exponent` k exponent.
-See regularisation section.
+See regularisation section in 2018 NeurImage paper.
  - `--regexp` regularisation exponent.
-See regularisation section.
+See regularisation section in 2018 NeurImage paper.
  - `--rescaleL` you can set this option the rescale labels between iterations.
  - `--cprange` increase or decrease the range of sampling from the control point.
  - `--stepsize` affine registration parameter.
  - `--gradsampling` affine registration parameter.
  - `--numthreads` number of execution threads. newMSM can run on multiple CPU threads.
 (Default is 1)
  - `--mciters` number of Monte Carlo iterations.
-See markov Chain Monte Carlo optimiser section.
+See Markov Chain Monte Carlo optimiser section.
  - `--mcparam` parameter for the random number generator.
-See markov Chain Monte Carlo optimiser section.
+See Markov Chain Monte Carlo optimiser section.
+ - `--patchwise` calculating similarity patchwise instead of featurewise in multimodal mode.
+ - `--percentile` thresholding percentile for DICE overlap similarity metric.
+(Default is 0.75)

 An example configuration file is (see more at use cases section):